Insurance claims for fire and water damage restoration can be complex, especially when you’re already dealing with the stress of property loss.

 For fire prevention, ensure smoke detectors are working properly on every level of your home, make sure to test them monthly, and replace batteries twice yearly.
 Keep fire extinguishers in key locations like the kitchen and garage.

-Mold can begin growing within 24-48 hours after water exposure, so use dehumidifiers and fans to dry affected areas thoroughly.
-Remove wet materials like carpeting, padding, and insulation that can’t be completely dried.
+Mold can begin growing within 24-48 hours after water exposure, according to the EPA, so use dehumidifiers and fans to dry affected areas thoroughly.
+Remove wet materials like carpeting, padding, and insulation that can't be completely dried.
 Arrange for professional mold remediation if the affected area exceeds 10 square feet or involves sewage contamination.
 DIY approaches often miss hidden mold in wall cavities or under flooring.

 When dealing with smoke damage, don't attempt to wash painted walls or ceiling surfaces, as improper cleaning can spread soot particles and cause more damage.
 Professional smoke restoration services use specialized techniques to remove soot without making it worse.